 - Now add in the red food coloring to the buttermilk mixture.
 Add enough to get a nice red color.

-- In a separate bowl whisk together the flour and the salt, and the cocoa powder, if you didn't add it in with the sugar and butter.
+- In a separate bowl whisk together the flour, baking soda, salt, and the cocoa powder, if you didn't add it in with the sugar and butter.

 - Finish the red velvet cake batter by adding in half of the red buttermilk mixture to the main bowl with the creamed sugar and butter.
 Also, add in half of the flour mixture.
 Mix until just barely combined and then add the other half of both of those mixtures.Mix until just combined.
 Sometimes I will just use my spatula and fold the ingredients in to help prevent over mixing.